Enhanced Graphics Adapter: Color palette

-When selecting a color from the EGA palette, two bits are used for the red, green and blue channels.
-This allows each channel a value of 0, 1, 2 or 3.
+When selecting a color from the EGA palette, two bits are used for the red, green and blue channels to signal values of 0, 1, 2 or 3.
 For instance, to select the color magenta, the red and blue values would be medium intensity (2, or 10 in binary) and the green value would be off (0).

-The table below displays an example palette matching the standard 16 CGA colors, with their representations in rgbRGB binary (internal card bit order), decimal and hexadecimal (converted to equivalent 24-bit sRGB web colors).
-The binary representation is in the form "rgbRGB", where the lowercase letters are the low-intensity bits, and uppercase letters are high-intensity bits.
+The table below displays an example palette matching the standard 16 CGA colors, with their representations in rgbRGB binary (internal card bit order), where the lowercase letters are the low-intensity bits, and uppercase letters are high-intensity bits.
+Decimal and hexadecimal values (converted to equivalent 24-bit sRGB web colors) are also shown.

+The following images illustrate the full EGA palette in detail.

 Specifications

 EGA uses a female nine-pin D-subminiature (DE-9) connector for output, identical to the CGA connector.
-The signal standard and pinout is backwards-compatible with CGA, allowing EGA monitors to be used on CGA cards and vice versa.
+The signal standard and pinout is backward-compatible with CGA, allowing EGA monitors to be used on CGA cards and conversely.

 When operating in EGA modes, pins 2, 6 and 7 are repurposed for EGA's secondary RGB signals (see pinout table below).
-When operating in 200-line CGA modes, the EGA card is fully backwards compatible with a standard IBM CGA monitor; however, third-party monitors had varying compatibility.
+When operating in 200-line CGA modes, the EGA card is fully backward compatible with a standard IBM CGA monitor; however, third-party monitors had varying compatibility.

 Third-party monitors sometimes connected pin two to ground internally.
 When connected to an EGA card, this shorts the EGA's secondary red output to ground and can damage the card.
 Also, some monitors were wired with pin two as their sole ground, and these will not work with the EGA.

-Conversely, an EGA monitor should work with a CGA adapter, but if it is not set to CGA mode, the secondary red signal will be grounded (always zero) and the secondary blue will be floating (unconnected), causing all high-intensity colors except brown to display incorrectly, and all colors to potentially have a variable blue tint due to the indeterminate state of the unconnected secondary blue.
+Conversely, an EGA monitor should work with a CGA adapter, but if it is not set to CGA mode, the secondary red signal will be grounded (always zero), and the secondary blue will be floating (unconnected), causing all high-intensity colors except brown to display incorrectly, and all colors to potentially have a variable blue tint due to the indeterminate state of the unconnected secondary blue.

-The IBM 5154 EGA monitor has a special IBM 5153 CGA compatibility mode when operating with CGA sync signals, and it will automatically change to the CGA pinout to avoid all of the mentioned problems when operating in this mode.
+The IBM 5154 EGA monitor has a special IBM 5153 CGA compatibility mode when operating with CGA sync signals and automatically changes to the CGA pinout to avoid all of the mentioned problems when operating in this mode.

+The original IBM EGA card includes a feature connector (blue connector J4, see first photo on this page), providing access to two RCA connectors at the back of card, in addition to several analog and digital signals that the EGA adaptor can be configured to use.

+A light pen interface was also present on the original card.